KokkinosThanos/Print-Shop/README.md

 Print Shop

-Here is a full responssive home page, made with React-bootstrap.
+Here is a full responsive home page, made with React-bootstrap.